Nazulka/WD-Buzzwords/README.md

 * Once created, click on green **_Gitpod_** button to open your new workspace.

 ### Deployment to Heroku
-Heroku cloud platform has been used to deploy and host this app.
+Heroku cloud platform was used to deploy and host this app.
 #### Set up workspace for Heroku
 * In the terminal window of your IDE, create a requirements.txt file to contain all applications and dependencies required to run our app.
 ``` pip3 freeze --local . requirements.txt```